 I can’t thank them enough for their personal support and commitment in joining me in this crazy musings journey.
 They are just the best, most warmest, caring people you could meet and they all volunteer their time while living with their own complex chronic diseases.💗💗

 So, here’s me…I live with my beautiful husband Peter, who is also my full time carer.
-We live in a stunning Bayside village in South East Queensland, Australia.
+We live in stunning South East Queensland, Australia, in a country suburb, near the scenic rim.
 When I’m not busy chatting with you all on the forum, I’m usually found blogging here on “My Medical Musings” or writing articles.